OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering

-\paragraph{Epoch Transitions.} In \texttt{INACTIVE}, ATC updates are disabled; dereferences only set access bits.
-When the OC initiates migration, it increments the epoch counter and enters \texttt{PREPARE} \circledBlue{1}.
+\paragraph{Epoch Transitions.} In the \texttt{INACTIVE} state, the ATC updates are disabled; dereferences only set access bits.
+When the OC initiates migration, it increments the epoch counter and enters \texttt{PREPARE} state \circledBlue{1}.
 Threads entering public methods record the current epoch in the TAI (a small array indexed by thread-ID hash); exits clear their slot.
-The OC repeatedly scans the TAI; once every non-empty slot reflects the new epoch \circledBlue{2}, all active threads have enabled ATC tracking, and the OC enters \texttt{ACTIVE}.
-After migration completes, the OC returns to \texttt{INACTIVE} \circledBlue{3}.
-Crucially, threads never block—they simply record epoch participation, while the OC performs convergence checks.
+The OC repeatedly scans the TAI; once every non-empty slot reflects the new epoch \circledBlue{2}, all active threads have enabled ATC tracking, and the OC enters the \texttt{ACTIVE} state .
+After migration completes, the OC returns to \texttt{INACTIVE} state \circledBlue{3}.
+Crucially, threads never block; they simply record epoch participation, while the OC performs convergence checks.

-\paragraph{Optimistic Data Migration.} Within \texttt{ACTIVE}, the OC migrates objects using an Optimistic Data Migration (ODM) protocol (Algorithm~\ref{odm-algo}), similar in spirit to Optimistic Concurrency Control (OCC), where a job is performed first and verified later, essentially acting as a weak transaction.
-For a candidate with ATC=0 and migration-lock clear, the OC: (1) Atomically sets the migration-lock bit (first CAS).
-(2) Allocates space in the target heap using SAMA and copies the object.
-(3) Constructs a new guide (new address, heap ID, reset CIW, cleared lock) and publishes it with a single commit CAS, the same atomic both installs the new address and releases the lock.
+\paragraph{Optimistic Data Migration.} Within \texttt{ACTIVE} states, the OC migrates objects using an Optimistic Data Migration (ODM) protocol (Algorithm~\ref{odm-algo}), similar in spirit to Optimistic Concurrency Control (OCC), where a job is performed first and verified later, essentially acting as a weak transaction.
+For a candidate with ATC=0 and migration-lock clear, the OC: (1) atomically sets the migration-lock bit on the guide slot; (2) allocates space in the target heap via SAMA and copies the object; (3) constructs a new guide (new address, heap ID, reset CIW, cleared lock) and publishes it with a single commit CAS, the same atomic both installs the new address and releases the lock.
 If the commit CAS fails, a concurrent dereference has changed the guide and the migration is abandoned (the OC explicitly clears the lock it set; see Algorithm~\ref{odm-algo}).

 \paragraph{Race Resolution.} Table~\ref{tab:migration-race} illustrates a race between migration and access.
-Every dereference performs an atomic RMW that sets the access bit and \emph{clears} the migration-lock bit.
-If a thread accesses object $x$ while the OC is copying it ($t_1$), the guide changes, the commit CAS fails ($t_2$), and $x$ remains at its original address.
-The thread always sees valid data; concurrent access vetoes migration.
+Every dereference performs an atomic CAS that sets the access bit and \emph{clears} the migration-lock bit.
+If a thread accesses object $x$ while the OC is copying it ($t_2$), the guide changes, the commit CAS fails ($t_3$), and $x$ remains at its original address.
+The thread always sees valid data; concurrent access supersedes migration.